MediaMonksMobile/FirestoreSyncIssue/README.md

 ## The Main Issue

+As mentioned above, this seems to be fixed.
+See The Second Issue below.

 - Make sure you have more than 5 documents in the list (tap "Get More Cookies" button to generate some).

 - Start deleting random documents one by one.
 (You will notice that the list briefly jumps after removal of every item.
-This is NOT the main issue but a well-known caching problem.
+This is NOT the main issue, see the Second Issue below.
 Keep deleting.)

 - At some point you'll notice that items begin disappearing on their own eventually giving you an empty list.